NeilJustice/ZenUnitAndMetalMock/README.md

 |`ZenUnit::RandomUnorderedMap<T>()`|Returns a `std::unordered_map<KeyType, ValueType>` with size between 0 and 3 with each key a `ZenUnit::Random<KeyType>()` value and each value a `ZenUnit::Random<ValueType>()` value.|
 |`ZenUnit::RandomSet<T>()`|Returns a `std::set<T>` with size between 0 and 3 with each element a `ZenUnit::Random<T>()` value.|
 |`ZenUnit::RandomUnorderedSet<T>()`|Returns a `std::unordered_set<T>` with size between 0 and 3 with each element a `ZenUnit::Random<T>()` value.|

-### ZenMock

-[ZenMock](https://github.com/NeilJustice/ZenMock) is a C++ single-header mocking framework powered by ZenUnit with a high-readability arrange-act-assert syntax for confirming the correctness of calls and return values to and from virtual, non-virtual, static, and free functions.